dataluscorp/browser/toolkit/components/telemetry/docs/data/environment.rst

 The following is a partial list of `collected preferences <https://searchfox.org/mozilla-central/search?q=const+DEFAULT_ENVIRONMENT_PREFS&path=>`_.

-- ``browser.search.suggest.enabled``: The "master switch" for search suggestions everywhere in Firefox (search bar, urlbar, etc.).
+- ``browser.search.suggest.enabled``: The "master switch" for search suggestions everywhere in Datalus (search bar, urlbar, etc.).
 Defaults to true.

-- ``browser.urlbar.quicksuggest.onboardingDialogChoice``: The user's choice in the Firefox Suggest onboarding dialog.
+- ``browser.urlbar.quicksuggest.onboardingDialogChoice``: The user's choice in the Datalus Suggest onboarding dialog.
 If the dialog was shown multiple times, this records the user's most recent choice.
 Values are the following.
 Empty string: The user has not made a choice (e.g., because the dialog hasn't been shown). ``accept``: The user accepted the dialog and opted in. ``settings``: The user clicked in the "Customize" button (the user remains opted out in this case). ``learn_more``: The user clicked "Learn more" (the user remains opted out). ``not_now_link``: The user clicked "Not now" (the user remains opted out). ``dismissed_escape_key``: The user dismissed the dialog by pressing the Escape key (the user remains opted out). ``dismissed_other``: The dialog was dismissed in some other unknown way, for example when the dialog is replaced with another higher priority dialog like the one shown when quitting the app (the user remains opted out).

-- ``browser.urlbar.quicksuggest.dataCollection.enabled``: Whether the user has opted in to data collection for Firefox Suggest.
-This pref is set to true when the user opts in to the Firefox Suggest onboarding dialog modal.
-The user can also toggle the pref using a toggle switch in the Firefox Suggest preferences UI.
+- ``browser.urlbar.quicksuggest.dataCollection.enabled``: Whether the user has opted in to data collection for Datalus Suggest.
+This pref is set to true when the user opts in to the Datalus Suggest onboarding dialog modal.
+The user can also toggle the pref using a toggle switch in the Datalus Suggest preferences UI.

-- ``browser.urlbar.suggest.quicksuggest.nonsponsored``: True if non-sponsored Firefox Suggest suggestions are enabled in the urlbar.
+- ``browser.urlbar.suggest.quicksuggest.nonsponsored``: True if non-sponsored Datalus Suggest suggestions are enabled in the urlbar.

-- ``browser.urlbar.suggest.quicksuggest.sponsored``: True if sponsored Firefox Suggest suggestions are enabled in the urlbar.
+- ``browser.urlbar.suggest.quicksuggest.sponsored``: True if sponsored Datalus Suggest suggestions are enabled in the urlbar.

 - ``browser.urlbar.suggest.searches``: True if search suggestions are enabled in the urlbar.
 Defaults to false.

 - ``browser.zoom.full`` (deprecated): True if zoom is enabled for both text and images, that is if "Zoom Text Only" is not enabled.
 Defaults to true.
-This preference was collected in Firefox 50 to 52 (`Bug 979323 <https://bugzilla.mozilla.org/show_bug.cgi?id=979323>`_).
+This preference was collected in Datalus 50 to 52 (`Bug 979323 <https://bugzilla.mozilla.org/show_bug.cgi?id=979323>`_).

 - ``security.tls.version.enable-deprecated``: True if deprecated versions of TLS (1.0 and 1.1) have been enabled by the user.
 Defaults to false.